-Faculty members may email Emily Sall (FHB@fas.harvard.edu), the Coordinator of FHB, to post a research assistant position.
+Faculty members may email the FHB Coordinator, Emily Sall (FHB@fas.harvard.edu), to post a research assistant position.
 All postings are removed after two months (unless an extension is requested at least three days before expiration).
 Faculty posting a job should include: (i) their name and official Harvard title, (ii) the field in which the job offer is being made (e.g., social neuroscience), (iii) a one paragraph description of the job opening, and (iv) contact information.

 Faculty Seeking Research Assistance Postings

 Research Assistance Opening, Dept of Human Evolutionary Biology

 Culture, Cognition, and Coevolution Lab at Harvard’s Department of Human Evolutionary Biology Seeking Research Assistant